 The operator can set a maximum amplitude for each Bin that if exceeded will cause the signal to be ignored.

 The point at which a neighborhood limit test is determined to be a Hit is set by the operator.
 I like to use 20% but this is not hard and fast.
 More integration will allow a lower value because the Frame Buffer will be flatter.

 The heavy lifting of basic detection is done completely in the Spectrum Analyzer but the SETI Control Panel is what makes sense of it all.
 This module is an HTTP client to the Spec Ana server so it can be located in a different computer.

 It’s with this module that the following extended detection logic takes place

 - Antenna Station Keeping – For long duration integration with large Frame Buffers the antenna must be kept trained on the target

-- Chirp – This makes use of the Doppler effect of the Earth’s rotation for detection
+- Target Doppler – This makes use of the Doppler effect of the Earth’s rotation for detection

 - Birds – All systems have areas of the spectrum that are simply useless to scan because of self-generated spurs